anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 encoded in the length field of the CBOR byte string.

-If and only if the record data represents a domain name (e.g., for CNAME or PTR records), the record data MAY be represented as a text string as specified in {sec:domain-names}.
+If and only if the record data represents a domain name (e.g., for CNAME or PTR records), the record data MAY be represented as a text string as specified in {{sec:domain-names}}.
 This can actually save us 2 bytes of data, as the byte representation of DNS names requires both an additional byte to define the length of the first name component, as well as a 0 byte at the end of the name.